Newell93/flask-filter-app/README.md

 The filter is the state, and the attribute to sort by is average student debt upon graduation.
 The app takes state abbreviations as lowercase or uppercase.
 Choose what works best for you.

+I also filtered the dataset from the outset by removing any 'NULL' or 'PrivacySuppresed' values in the grad debt column.

 #Inspiration

 Here are three sites that use similar data in a similar fashion: